harrymkt/nvgtpkg/README.md

 First, Edit the `assets/index.toml`, adding your library to the end of the file.
 Copy the content below for TOML format to edit index.toml.
 However, first note:
 - `packname` should be replaced with your short, friendly package name.
 No spaces, use dashes.
 - No madder if your package is in a Git repository or not, you must create a downloadable zip file.
 When creating zip file, it must be in zip (.zip) extension.
 Also, the zip file must be created one directory root.
 For example, create a zip file within your package's root directory, for instance, select all, then create zip.
 In short, the package.toml alongside main.nvgt should be in the first directory.
+On GitHub, you can release with the zip file and use the download link of the zip file.

 ```toml
 [packname]